weaversa/cryptol-course/scripts/layercake/templates/to_render/labs/Interpreter/Interpreter.md

 To load a module by its name (rather than by filename), we use the `:module` (or `:m`) command.
-Namespace elements of a module name directly correlate with directory structure; e.g., this module `labs::Interpreter::Interpreter` maps directly to the file at `labs/Interpreter/Interpreter.md`.
+Namespace elements of a module name directly correlate with directory structure; e.g., this module `docs::labs::Interpreter::Interpreter` maps directly to the file at `docs/labs/Interpreter/Interpreter.md`.
 Thus in order for the module to be found (essentially, finding the base directory for that path), either

   1) the Cryptol interpreter must have been started at the same base